melange-re/melange-re.github.io/docs/getting-started.md

 are several options available.
 You can read about them in the [editor setup page](http://ocamlverse.net/content/editor_setup.html) of the OCamlverse documentation site.

+> **_NOTE:_** Melange editor integration currently only works with 4.14.x, even
+> though it can compile melange projects on other OCaml switches.

 ## Alternative package managers (experimental)